 For me personally QR is the best J class I have ever flown long haul.
 I have flown all major carriers (ex-Aus) within the last 3 years or so.

 Qatar already flies to Melbourne and Perth from Doha.
 The airline’s CEO had previously said that Qatar would not fly to Sydney unless the 11pm curfew was lifted.
 A departure from Sydney at around midnight would have been ideal for passengers connecting from Doha to Europe.
 However, with the curfew unlikely to change anytime soon, it seems the airline has decided to continue with its expansion into Australia anyway.

-The inbound flight from Doha to Sydney will depart the Qatar capital at 8.10pm, arriving in Sydney at around 6pm the following day.
+The inbound flight from Doha to Sydney will depart the Qatari capital at 8.10pm, arriving in Sydney at around 6pm the following day.
 The return leg departs Sydney at 10.25pm, arriving in Doha early the following morning in time for connections to most European destinations.

 If you do fly on the new route, don’t forget that Qatar Airways is one of a number of airlines to offer free hotel accommodation in Doha if schedules necessitate a stopover between 8 and 24 hours.
 So, if there are no short connections available to your destination, be sure to enquire about their “Stopover Paid by Carrier”, or STPC.

 Follow the discussion HERE.